 This is the easiest way to make an apple pie.
-A galette is a French word for free-form pie or tart, where the pie dough is rolled, but there's no lining or crimping.
+A galette is a French term for free-form tart, where the dough is rolled but has no lining or crimping.
 It gives it that rustic look we love so much about French pastry.
-It's sweet, full of flavor, and much easier than old-fashioned pies!
+It's sweet, flavorful, and much easier than old-fashioned pies!

-We're very much into this type of free-form tarts in this blog: sweet ones, like the rustic peach galette, and savory ones like the tomato galette.
+We're very much into this type of free-form pies or tarts in this blog: sweet ones, like the rustic peach galette, and savory ones, like the tomato galette.

 If making an apple pie seems intimidating because of the homemade pie crust, this is the recipe you need to start with.
-It's more of an apple tart because it's thinner than regular American pies.
+French rustic apple tart is thinner than regular American pies.

-- Easy crust: there's no lining the pan or crimping the edges, which means there's no need to blind bake the dough, or worry about the crust shrinking as it bakes.
-You simply fold the edges over the filling, leaving the center exposed.
+- Easy crust: there's no lining the pie plate or crimping the edges, which means there's no need to blind bake the dough, or worry about the crust shrinking as it bakes.
+You fold the edges over the apple mixture, leaving the center exposed.

 - Filling: it's very simple and needs a few ingredients to be delicious.